muhammadnaumanshahid/spring-boot-application/README.md

 # How to Make a Web Application Using Spring Boot
-This project illustrates how to develop a "Hello World" web application using Spring Boot, a server-side programming tool.
+This tutorial illustrates several micro-services characteristics.
+You will learn how to develop a “Hello World” web application using Spring Boot, a server-side programming tool.
 ## Task-I
 * Generate Maven project at [Spring Initializr](https://start.spring.io).
 * This Maven project tutorial uses *Java* JDK 17 and *Spring Boot* 2.5.5.